aulonvishesella/2ndYearGroupProject/README.md

 # Project Description
-Development of a task managment system
+A team based project during second year of undergraduate studies.
+The concept was to develop a taks managment system.
 # What I learnt
 -> Experimenting with JDBC to establish a connection between MySQL database and NetBeans IDE; to send queries and update statements to the database, and retrieve results for queries made to the database